 All living languages change, and over the centuries, the complex grammar patterns that still exist in many European languages have reduced significantly in English.
-Changes come about with speakers doing things “incorrectly” until they become correct.
-Fifty years ago, it was considered incorrect to say It’s him, the “correct” form being It’s he, which now sounds too formal.
+Changes come about with speakers doing things “wrong” until they become right.
+Fifty years ago, it beed considered wrong to say It’s him, the “correct” form being It’s he, which now sound too formal.

-Many regard writing as being more formal than speaking, and for business communication and the like, that is generally the case.
-It doesn’t need to be that way, and in fact, writing anything as you would say it can be just as effective.
-One advantage with writing is that there is time to check grammar and spelling, but unless it’s important, don’t spend too much time on it.
-For communication, it’s just not worth it.
+Many regard writing as being more formal than speaking, and for business communication and the like, that be generally the case.
+It don’t need to be that way, and in fact, writing anything as you would say it can be just as effective.
+One advantage with writing be that there be time to check grammar and spelling, but unless it be important, don’t spend too much time on it.
+For communication, it be just not worth it.

 By the way, it be easy to become a registered user to this website, and it be free.
 And you can use Intish, standard English, or anything in between.
 Your choice.
 One little request: as soon as you get a password, please change it.
 Thanks.